voidfemme/cowmurder/README.md

 ## Installation

-1. Ensure you have a Spigot or Paper Minecraft server (version 1.21 or compatible) set up.
+1. Ensure you have a Spigot or Paper Minecraft server (version 1.21.1 or compatible) set up.
-2. Download the latest `cowmurder-1.0.2.jar` from the releases section.
+2. Download the latest `cowmurder-1.0.3.jar` from the releases section.
 3. Place the JAR file in your server's `plugins` folder.
 4. Restart your server or run the command `/reload confirm` if your server supports it.

+## Building from Source

+To build the plugin from source:
+1. Ensure you have Java 21 and Gradle installed.
+2. Clone this repository.
+3. Run `./gradlew clean build` in the project root directory.
+4. The compiled JAR will be in the `build/libs` folder.

 ## Usage